butaixianran/Blender-Vmd-Retargeting/README.md

 #### IK
 **If a vmd motion does not use IK, just uncheck it**.
+If a vmd motion does not use IK, but you checked IK when importing, since there is no IK data, character's legs won't move.
+So, just uncheck IK when importing.

+After unchecked IK, there will be a "Position Rate X" option shows up.
+Set it to 0.5 can make feet slip less.

 **IK works fine in most cases.
 But if leg rotates widely, then you need to know following information:**